open-feature/spec/specification/glossary.md

 ### Static-Context Paradigm

-In contrast with server-side or other service-type applications, client side applications typically operate in the context of a single user.
+In contrast to server-side or other service-type applications, client side applications typically operate in the context of a single user.
 Most feature flagging libraries for these applications have been designed with this in mind.
-Frequently, Client/web libraries operate something like this:
+Frequently, Client/web libraries operate similarly to this:

 - an initialization occurs, which fetches evaluated flags in bulk for a given context (user)
 - the evaluated flags are cached in the library